Call Now for a FREE Consultation Call Now (407) 712-7300

 • Traumatic Brain Injury: A traumatic brain injury (TBI) usually results from an accident or blow to the head.
 These devastating injuries can affect your physical, cognitive, and psychological abilities.
 Most TBIs result in widespread damage to the brain because your brain rattles inside your skull during a severe accident.
 These can often require life-long medical treatment and therapy.

-What to do Following a Workplace Injury
+What To Do Following a Workplace Injury

 Notify Your Employer

-• In an emergency, you may seek treatment at the nearest facility and inform your employer as soon as possible.
-According to Florida law, you have 30 days to notify your employer of any workplace injury.
 You need to make sure that your employer knows exactly what happened and precisely what injuries you suffered.
 Be sure they also know what tasks (if any) you’re able to complete following your injury and exactly what your constraints are.

 See a Doctor